nyunesu/nyunesu.github.io/_pages/handbook.md

 ## Playtest

-- Early playtests should only test if a mechanic works or not, and figure out why.
+- Early playtests should only test if a mechanic works or not, and figure out why

 - Once you have multiple parts in place, you can playtest the game as experience

+- Don't stick to the same testers, always bring new players

 - Keep an eye out for emergent behavior

   ```
   Play patterns will emerge that you didn’t intend to create as a designer.
-If you discover emergent behavior that fits your core game experience, encourage players to pursue it by designing rewards.
+  If you discover emergent behavior that fits your core game experience, encourage players to pursue it by designing risk/rewards around them.

+  e.g. when you are popping bubbles, perhaps popping three in a row gives you points.
   ```

 **Execute**

-1. Bring the prototype to a point where players can interact with it without explicit instructions from you.
+1. Bring the prototype to a point where players can interact with it without explicit instructions from you
-2. Offer the briefest introduction you possibly can, then have the test groups to play.
+2. Offer the briefest introduction you possibly can, then have the test groups to play
-3. Take notes when they get frustrated or they encounter problems.
+3. Take notes when they get frustrated or they encounter problems
-4. Note when they stick around on a certain moment of the game, or try to prolong it.
+4. Note what activities they repeated or what goals they set for themselves
-5. Only answer questions if play is completely halted.
+5. Only answer questions if play is completely halted

 **Interview**